dkultasev/sanitize-keywords-for-gpt/README.md

 Error: email should be unique.
 User with email antonio.banderas@sercretmail.com already exists
 ```

-By highlighting the text and using the "Sanitize keywords" command, you will get the following text in your clipboard:
+Upon highlighting the text and employing the "Safe Copy" command, the sanitized version available in your clipboard will be:

 ```python
 function create_user(username, password, first_name, last_name, email, company):